While wrestling may not be as prevalent in gaming as it was in previous generations, the best wrestling games prove there’s still room for innovation.

 Our final recommendation for wrestling fans is the indie classic Gang Beasts, in which colorfully clumsy contestants partake in a series of physics-driven showdowns.

-Like A Gummy’s Life, the game doesn’t take itself too seriously and functions as a casual beat ‘em up where you and your friends can punch, kick, and launch each other across unique stages.
+Like A Gummy’s Life, the game functions as a casual beat ‘em up where you and your friends can punch, kick, and launch each other across unique stages.

-Even though the controls can feel rather unpredictable, the character customization is pretty cool and the random hazards are sure to catch you and your friends by surprise.
+Even though the controls can feel unpredictable, the character customization is pretty cool and the random hazards helps shake things up match to match.